apache/paimon/docs/content/maintenance/read-performance.md

 If you want to query fast enough in certain scenarios, but can only find older data, you can:

-1. Configure 'full-compaction.delta-commits', when writing data (currently only Flink), full compaction will be performed periodically.
+1. Configure 'full-compaction.delta-commits' when writing data (currently only in Flink).
+For streaming jobs, full compaction will then be performed periodically; For batch jobs, full compaction will be carried out when the job ends.
-2. Configure 'scan.mode' to 'compacted-full', when reading data, snapshot of full compaction is picked.
-Read performance is good.
+2. Query from [read-optimized system table]({{< ref "how-to/system-tables#read-optimized-table" >}}).
+Reading from results of full compaction avoids merging records with the same key, thus improving reading performance.

 You can flexibly balance query performance and data latency when reading.